 Advantage2 SmartSet App

-To access the SmartSet App, simply enable Power User Mode (Program + Shift + Escape) and open the v-Drive (Program + F1).
-Navigate to the “KINESIS KB” removable drive in File Explorer and launch the App.
-Save your changes, close the App, and then close the v-Drive to implement the new settings.
+If your keyboard has the Windows SmartSet App pre-loaded, simply enable Power User Mode (Program + Shift + Escape) and connect the v-Drive (Program + F1).
+Navigate to the “KINESIS KB” or “ADVANTAGE2” removable drive in File Explorer and launch the App.